Click here to listen to a NCPR Radio Program describing the program in detail (northcountrypublicradio.org)

 The LivingADK InDeed Housing Legacy Program is a program designed to help increase primary/year-round home ownership in the Town of Webb area.
 The concept is simple: current homeowners, or people looking to be homeowners can apply to receive cash funding to aid them in their home purchase or renovations.

 - To be clear, this is not a loan.
 This is money given directly to those who qualify to use as they would like in exchange for an encumbrance on your deed.

 - Future homeowners can use the money as down payment.
 We want to help new homebuyers achieve homeownership in the Webb area.

-- Current homeowners planning to sell their homes in the next few years can use the money for necessary home repairs or energy efficient modifications.
+- Current homeowners planning to sell their homes in the next few years can use the money as they see fit.
+For example, necessary home repairs or energy efficiency modifications.

 What is the catch?

 In exchange for monetary compensation, LivingADK will help you easily, quickly and legally apply an encumbrance to the deed of the home in the form of a deed restriction.
 That encumbrance will make sure that your home will forever remain a year-round residence.
 This stays with the deed of the home, so that even if you sell your home, the next buyer will be a person permanently engaged in this community.
 Your home becomes a community legacy.
 That's it.